 You can plan an easy day trip to Zion National Park or see the beautiful Grand Canyon in a day from the western rim.

-California’s Death Valley or the famous Antelope Canyons on Navajo Nation can also be easily seen on a trip from Las Vegas.
+California’s Death Valley or the famous Antelope Canyons on Navajo Nation can also be easily seen on a trip from Las Vegas, making this one of the must visit places in USA.

 Big Bend National Park, Texas